lodauria/Individual_Assignments/first_assignment.md

 # First individual assignment

+In the first assignment we describe the IoT system functionalities and components.
+A first working version of the system has been developed using only a single local sensor node.

+The old version of the repository after the delivery of the first assignment can be found [here](https://github.com/lodauria/Individual_Assignments/tree/first_assignment).

 ## System logic description

 To monitor the room condition we will consider the data collected from a light sensor and an Hall sensor placed on the projector screen.
 From this data, a model can be derived and used to automatically control the room lights with a relay and the windows curtains with a DC motor so to automatically have the ideal light condition in each situation.